 Note from Dena:

-I often run comprehensive stool panels for my clients as part of a thorough, multilayered approach to improving gut health and overall health.
-If you’d like to learn more about this, leave a comment below or contact me via my Holistic Nutrition Coaching page.
+I offer the GI MAP comprehensive stool test to my clients as part of a thorough, multilayered approach to improving gut and hormone health.
+To learn more about this, schedule a free call!

 In recent years traditional Chinese acupuncture has spread around the world.
-Alleviation of endometriosis is one of the many discovered benefits of acupuncture.
 A study from Tongji University compared the effects acupuncture vs. conventional medicine on pain reduction in fifty women with endometriosis.
 The acupuncture treatment group showed significant improvement pain scores, had smaller pelvic masses caused by endometriosis, and had lower levels of CA125 (a marker of the invasiveness of endometrial tissue).

 Acupuncture appears to be a safe and effective way to lessen pain and reduce the recurrence of endometriosis.
 (8)